DETAILED ACTION

 *Brimert recites that trimethyl-[2-(3,4,5-trifluorophenyl)ethynyl]silane was present at 194 mmol, which is clearly a typographical error.
 The molecular weight of the compound is 228.28 g/mol and the amount used was 442.22 mg, which is 1.94 mmol.

-Brimert does not teach heating the reaction mixture to raise the temperature at least 15°C above the suitable temperature.
+In Brimert’s example illustrated above, the reaction mixture in step (a) is not heated to temperature at least 15°C above the suitable temperature.

 Kay teaches that an increase in temperature increases the rate of reaction.